katiestar99/ansible/docs/docsite/rst/porting_guides/porting_guide_2.4.rst

 Initial playbook relative group_vars and host_vars
 --------------------------------------------------

-In Ansible versions prior to 2.4, the inventory system would maintain the context of the initial playbook that was executed.
+In Assible versions prior to 2.4, the inventory system would maintain the context of the initial playbook that was executed.
 This allowed successively included playbooks from other directories to inherit group_vars and host_vars placed relative to the top level playbook file.

-Due to some behavioral inconsistencies, this functionality will not be included in the new inventory system starting with Ansible version 2.4.
+Due to some behavioral inconsistencies, this functionality will not be included in the new inventory system starting with Assible version 2.4.

 Similar functionality can still be achieved by using vars_files, include_vars, or group_vars and host_vars placed relative to the inventory file.